faberNovel/heart-action/README.md

     analysis_service: observatory

     # [Required]
-    # Set the JSON configuration used by the analysis service.
-    # Either with a file path OR an inline string.
+    # Set the JSON configuration used by the analysis service, either with a file path OR an inline string.
+    # The configuration format depends of each service, and is detailed in the READMEs of Heart: https://github.com/faberNovel/heart/tree/master/modules
+    # Example for the Mozilla Observatory service: https://github.com/faberNovel/heart/tree/master/modules/heart-observatory
     file: conf/observatory.json
     inline: '{"host":"heart.fabernovel.com"}'